flynger/minesweeperonline.io/README.md

 # minesweeperonline.io
-Devs: flynger, richard-wei23, GeWangzi.
-A minesweeper multiplayer game.

 minesweeperonline.io is a web-based implementation of the classic single-player Minesweeper game, enhanced with a multiplayer twist.
 This project allows multiple players to collaborate in real-time, solving the Minesweeper puzzle together.
-Why the Project is Useful

 Minesweeper is a timeless puzzle game that challenges players to reveal hidden mines on a grid without detonating them.
 By adding a multiplayer element to this classic game, we bring a new level of excitement and competition to the table.

 Players can enjoy a familiar game with friends and family, adding a competitive edge to see who can solve the puzzle first.

 It's an excellent educational tool for teaching critical thinking, problem-solving, and strategic planning.

 It fosters a sense of community and engagement as players can compete and collaborate with others worldwide.

 How Users Can Get Started with the Project